guardian/login.gutools/README.md

 >   https://login.gutools.co.uk/emergency/request-cookie

 In the event that Gmail is also down and users can't receive emails, you can fish out a login token to send to them by other means.
-You will need `composer` Janus credentials, or potentially regular IAM crediations (aka break-glass credentials) if you cannot log in to Janus.
+You will need `composer` Janus credentials, or potentially regular IAM credentials (aka break-glass credentials) if you cannot log in to Janus.
 Once they have visited the `/emergency/request-cookie` endpoint:

 ```